 You can see how many visitors come to your site after clicking on a link in search results (organic results), how many people come from links shared on social media, from other websites, from paid ads, and by typing your website directly into search.

 Why is this important?
-If you do any marketing to raise awareness of your website, this section shows you which of marketing efforts are paying off.
+If you do any marketing to raise awareness of your website, this section shows you which marketing efforts are paying off.

 Example #3: Accounting Software